scicloj/ds4clj/README.md

 # ds4clj

-data science for clojure devs course
+The Data Science for Clojure Devs course (work in progress)